hibernate/hibernate-validator/tck-runner/readme.md

     $ mvn clean test

+By default this will run the tests with a security manager enabled in order to make sure Hibernate Validator invokes security-relevant APIs using privileged actions.
+You can run the tests without the security manager e.g. for analysis purposes like this:

+    $ mvn clean test -Dwith-security-manager=false

+The policy file is located at src/test/resources/test.policy.
+You may need to adapt the URL of the Hibernate Validator engine entry depending on your specific set-up, e.g. when obtaining these classes from engine/target/classes while running the tests from within an IDE.

 ## In container

 You can also run the TCK test against Wildfly.
 In this case the tests are bundled as war files and executed